phpbb/documentation/development/extensions/tutorial_basics.rst

 Composer JSON
 =============

-Every extension requires a metadata file named ``composer.json`` in order for phpBB to identify your extension.
+Every extension requires a meta data file named ``composer.json`` in order for phpBB to identify your extension.
 This file contains basic information about an extension as well its dependencies.
 It is written using the JSON format and must be stored in the root folder of the extension, e.g.: ``phpBB/ext/acme/demo/composer.json``.